databendlabs/databend/docs/doc/14-sql-commands/00-ddl/70-clusterkey/index.md

 :::caution

-Cluster key is an `experimental feature`; we don't recommend using it in production.
+Cluster key is an `EXPERIMENTAL FEATURE`; we don't recommend using it in production.

 :::